pthoor/BlogPosts/thoor-tech/content/blog/rdp-honeypot-ms-sentinel-workbook/index.md

 ```

 # Building the Workbook
 Take the code below to build the workbook I have created and adjust it to your needs.
+I have for this used alternative 1 to build the workbook.
 * Make sure to change resourceGroupName
 * Change Custom Table name and/or Custom Field Name (_CF) if you have named it other than this example